ethereum/portal-network-specs/witness.md

 The parameters values MUST be encoded in the witness.

 That makes it different from the helper function parameters that MAY come from the stack or MAY come from the witness.

+## Building a witness form a trie

+## Building a trie from the witness

 ## Substitution rules